pj-simpson/VDR-Integration/README.md

  - Research more efficient algorithms for file-deletion (reverse level order traversal?).
  - More Tests.
 More Integration in tests.
  - Get Memcached to play more nicely with Django-Solo.
- - Bug where the 'Site Copy' returns success message too early.
+ - Bug where the 'Site Copy' task returns success message too early.
  - Improve the interface (add more filtering and ordering options).